The Artists' Books Showcase

 Through this exhibition, MARBL wishes to bring attention to this substantial and growing collection and to encourage educators and researchers to use these exquisite books.

-All of the images in The Artists' Books Showcase were provided with the help of the artists themselves or their representatives.
+With minor exception, the images in The Artists' Books Showcase were provided with the help of the artists themselves or their representatives.
 Emory Libraries decided to ask the artists to provide images of their own work, rather than take photographs at the library, in order to give the artists more input into the presentation of their books.
 Emory Libraries has been generously granted written permission by these artists.
 In the few cases that artists were unable to provide images of their work, Emory Libraries' in-house photography team took high-quality photographs of the items in Emory's collection, also with permission from the book artists.
 We ask that visitors to the website do not download, modify, or sell any of the images displayed as part of the Showcase.

-Showcase currently developed and maintained by Christina M. Colvin, Robert W. Woodruff Library fellow and PhD candidate in English, Emory University; originally created and developed by Catherine E. Doubler, Ph.D.
+Showcase currently developed and maintained by Christina M. Colvin, Robert W. Woodruff Library Fellow and Ph.D. in English; originally created and developed by Catherine E. Doubler, Ph.D.

 Browse all of the books that have been selected as part of The Artists' Books Showcase.